PiesieAsieduSakyi/MS-Statistics-Research/README.md

 # MS-Statistics-Research
 This is the Non-Thesis Research I conducted in partial fulfillment of my MS Statistics &amp; Data Science Degree from the The University of Texas at El Paso
-Below is a **brief, clean, and “catchy” README-style summary** tailored to an **MS Statistics thesis repository**.
-It balances technical credibility with accessibility and highlights the Bayesian contribution without overwhelming the reader.

 ## Mandatory COVID‑19 Vaccination Statuses Across the Eight U.S. Regions